 Students.
-I'm lucky to have the chance to work with a group of outstanding graduate students and postdocs: Nicholas Carlini, Thurston Dang, Serge Egelman, Ian Fischer, Sakshi Jain, Michael McCoyd, Paul Pearce, Rebecca Pottenger, Chris Thompson, and George Yiu.
+I'm lucky to have the chance to work with a group of outstanding graduate students and postdocs: Nicholas Carlini, Thurston Dang, Serge Egelman, Linda Lee, Michael McCoyd, Rebecca Portnoff, and Chris Thompson.
 See also the students I've graduated.

 Contacting me.
 See my contact information for my address and other details.
-My office hours for Spring 2014 are Mondays, 4-5pm, in 733 Soda Hall.
+My office hours for Fall 2014 are Mondays 2-3pm and Fridays 1-2pm in 733 Soda Hall.

 Professional activities.
-I am co-chair for USEC 2014 (Workshop on Usable Security); please send us your best work!
-(Submission deadline extended until Dec 13, 2013.)
-I serve on the program committee of NDSS 2013, USEC '13, SOUPS 2013, Mobile Security Technologies (MoST) 2013, Usenix Security 2013, Vote-ID 2013.
-NDSS 2014, MoST 2014, Usenix Security 2014, and I'm serving on the committee for the NSA Award for the Best Scientific Cybersecurity Paper (please send us your nominations!), on the CACM Research Highlights editorial board (I welcome your suggestions!), and on the editorial board for the Journal of Election Technology and Systems (JETS).
+I serve on the program committee of NDSS 2015, Usenix Security 2015, MObile Security Technologies (MoST) 2015, Symposium On Usable Privacy and Security (SOUPS) 2015, and I'm serving on the committee for the NSA Award for the Best Scientific Cybersecurity Paper (please send us your nominations!), on the CACM Research Highlights editorial board (I welcome your suggestions!), and on the editorial board for the Journal of Election Technology and Systems (JETS).
 Join me in committing to support open-access publication venues.

 Software.
 Available: Stowaway, a tool for analyzing whether your Android app requests any unnecessary permissions; Comdroid, a tool for detecting security vulnerabilities in your Android app related to inter-application communications (Android intents); OpenCount, a tool to help with auditing of elections conducted using optical-scan paper ballots; AuditBear, a web application for analyzing audit logs from ES&S iVotronic voting machines; Joe-E, a Java-based programming language for secure programming; html-sanitizer-testbed, a suite of tests to probe the security of a HTML sanitizer; and CQual++, a tool for type inference analysis of C and C++ code.